Alex-Denham/thesis/README.md

 5. Press Run

 Note: Progress is shown in the Command Window.
-To stop the simulation, ensure the Command Window is select and press ctrl+c on the keyboard.
+To stop the simulation, ensure the Command Window is selected and press ctrl+c on the keyboard.